Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 - Provide an exceptional didactic educational environment to superbly train a spine fellow in the evaluation, diagnosis, nonoperative and operative treatment of spinal disorders in adolescents and adults

 - Educate the fellows thoroughly in the decision-making process to understand both the ramifications and possible complications of treatment, rehabilitation or potential revision required to obtain an optimal result

 - Provide an outpatient environment to teach and guide a fellow how to evaluate, manage and follow patients in an outpatient setting

 - Guide fellows to develop teaching skills by educating residents and medical students

 - Help fellows amplify research skills in both clinical and laboratory settings.
 An active weekly spine conference and multidisciplinary didactic lectures presented each Wednesday morning by a fellow aids in developing a more analytical approach to problem-solving and critical literature review through the Monthly Journal Club

 - Familiarize the fellows with outcome tools and necessary programs to perform outcome research

 - Provide basic research experience integrated into clinical rotation

-Application Deadline: September 1.
-Applicants are selected through the San Francisco Matching Program.
-Please visit http://www.sfmatch.org/ for detailed information.
+Application deadline: Sept.
+1. Applicants are selected through the San Francisco Matching Program; the website has detailed information.